The Shoes (Seinfeld)

 "The Shoes" is the 56th episode of the NBC television sitcom Seinfeld.
 It is the 16th episode for the fourth season, and first aired on February 4, 1993.
-In the episode, Elaine is upset at Jerry and George dropping her character from their proposed Jerry series, which then becomes endangered when George is caught staring at the cleavage of NBC executive Russel Dalrymple's teenage daughter.
+In the episode, Elaine feuds with Jerry's ex-girlfriend, Gail, for calling out Elaine's shoes from a high-end store.
+Jerry and George's pilot deal with NBC is canceled again when NBC president Russell Dalrymple catches George peeking at his teenage daughter's cleavage.